ahultgren/node-varium/DOCS.md

     valdiation errors.

-Config.get(VarName) -> value
+Config
-    Takes the name of an environment variable and returns its value.
-Will throw if the environment variable is not defined.
+    An object consisting of the declared environment variables.
+Will throw if accessing an undeclared environment variable.

 ```